rethc/rethc/README.md

 In my spare time, i work remotely as an intern full stack developer for a software start-up incubator.
 I love everything technology and keeping up with latest technology news and programming podcasts.
 My goal is to now transition into a programming role.

-I am currently on day 17 on the 100daysof code challenge.
+I am currently on day 17 on the #100DaysOfCode challenge.

 - 🔭 I am currently working on [Project Talent](https://github.com/rethc/smooth-brew) which is a web application that connects job seekers and employers, with the aim of creating a better recruitment experience.